 Safely navigating roads and highways takes effort as a driver.
 Although driving may become second nature over time, it remains a driver’s responsibility to pay attention to the road, watch for oncoming cars, obey traffic laws and check mirrors before changing lanes.
 If someone gets into an auto accident while changing lanes, fault may not be simple to assign.
 The other driver could refuse to admit negligence, or both drivers could share fault for the collision.
 The defendant will depend on the unique circumstances of the case.
+Here, our San Antonio personal injury lawyers discuss who is at fault in a changing lanes car accident.

 The Driver Changing Lanes